PauloDevelo/react-ultimate-resume/doc/website/docs/deploy-fork.md

 `git checkout -b my_new_branch`

 We provide the JsonResume to the component in `App.jsx`.
-Feel free to edit the `src/data/json_stub.json` or to provide your own component via an API or such.
+Feel free to edit the `src/data/json_stub_en.json` and `src/data/json_stub_fr.json` or to provide your own component via an API or such.

 Test it out :